e-c-k-e-r/vall-e/docs/models.md

   * The reference model was trained originally without summing, then trained with summing.

 Additionally, it's *technically* possible to instead use the embeddings from the model used to encode the audio (for example, EnCodec's embeddings), but in theory this may exclude specific features the model has encoded within the embeddings.

+Either embeddings can be used to compute utterance similarity scores, as per `vall_e.emb.similarity` for utterance similarities.
+* I need to compare if this can be used as well for speaker similarities.
+* The current implementation makes use of the `resp` embeddings for this, but the `proms` might be used instead (experimentation is needed for this).

 #### RVQ Level Embedding